 3. Prete Main Street Plaza (Round Rock)

-17.1 miles from Austin — the drive is straightforward; Round Rock is well-signed from the highway.
+17.1 miles from Austin, and the drive is simple; Round Rock is well-signed from the highway.

 Location: 221 E Main St., Round Rock, TX 78664

-Good to know: splash pad, sprayground, interactive water features, downtown location, shade structures, built-in seating, grassy area, nearby dining.
+Good to know: splash pad, sprayground, downtown location, shade structures, built-in seating, grassy area.

 Parent tip: Downtown Round Rock has free street parking and a public garage nearby — arrive by 10 am on weekends if you want a spot close to the plaza.
 See what else is happening in Round Rock this week.